Fragrant-Hot Ground Chilies (Sichuan Chili Flakes, Xiang La La Jiao Mian, 香辣辣椒面)

 In Sichuan, chili oil is made from one or more kinds of whole dried chilies that are first fried until crisp and then pounded in a large mortar and pestle before they are combined with hot oil.
 You can make yours that way using a combination of whole chilies we carry here, but it's safe to say that most of us will enjoy a shortcut.
-These chilies have already been fried in vegetable oil and then ground into a perfect mix of flakes, powder and seeds for use in chili oil or for addition to dishes such as hot pot and dry pot.
+These chilies have already been toasted in vegetable oil and then ground into a perfect mix of flakes, powder and seeds for use in chili oil or for addition to dishes such as hot pot and dry pot.

 Manufactured chili oil cannot compare with homemade and these are the chili flakes for the job, as those from other regions of the world are made and act differently (most are crushed instead of ground, and do not include powder, nor are they toasted before being ground).